LibreCAD/docs/ref/menu.rst

     "Selection Pointer", |icon18|, "[Esc]", "Reverts from current operation to selection pointer (e.g. cancels the current operation)"
     "Undo", |icon19|, "[Ctrl]-z", "Sequentially reverses the previous operations."
     "Redo", |icon20|, "[Ctrl]-[Shift]-z", "Sequentially reverses the previously reversed operations."
-    "Cut", |icon21|, "[Ctrl]-x", "Removes the selected entity (or entities) and places it in temporary memory, e.g. \"clipboard\" for later recall.
+    "Cut", |icon21|, "[Ctrl]-x", "Removes the selected entity (or entities) and places it in temporary memory, e.g. ''clipboard'' for later recall.
 A reference point needs to be placed for subsequent paste operations."
-    "Copy", |icon22|, "[Ctrl]-c", "Creates a copy of the selected entity (or entities) in temporary memory to be recalled."
+    "Copy", |icon22|, "[Ctrl]-c", "Creates a copy of the selected entity (or entities) in temporary memory to be recalled.
+A reference point needs to be placed for subsequent paste operations."
-    "Paste", |icon23|, "[Ctrl]-v", "Recalls the entity (or entities) from temporary memory at a location defined by the reference point."
+    "Paste", |icon23|, "[Ctrl]-v", "Recalls the entity (or entities) from temporary memory and place it at a location defined by a reference point."
     "Delete Selected", |icon24|, "[Del]", "Removes the selected entity (or entities) from the current drawing."